 This is always bad logic.
-As I just demonstrated, you cannot prove this to be true.
+As we just demonstrated, you cannot prove this to be true.
 Could it be true?
 Sure!
 It’s entirely possible that you did not fall of the log and you did not end up in the water.
 The point is that we can’t prove that you didn’t end up in the water just because you didn’t fall off the log.

 So what if you end up in the water?
 That’s the Necessary Condition occurring.
 What do we know about whether you fell off the log?
 Again, nothing that we can prove.
-Maybe you fell (the Sufficient Condition occurred), but maybe you jumped, or dove, or were pushed, etc. If you know that you ended up in the water, and you conclude that you must have fallen off the log, you made a Mistaken Reversal.
+Maybe you fell (the Sufficient Condition occurred), but maybe you jumped, or dove, or were pushed, etc. If you know that you ended up in the water and you conclude that you must have fallen off the log, you made a Mistaken Reversal.
 You assumed that the presence of the Necessary Condition guaranteed the presence of the Sufficient Condition.
 That flaw has a diagram that looks like this: